-The University of South Florida is located in North Tampa and one of the city’s biggest attractions.
-North Tampa is also home to Busch Gardens, Adventure Island, the Museum of Science and Industry, Big Cat Rescue and the world-famous Lowry Park Zoo.
+The University of South Florida is located in North Tampa and is one of the city’s biggest attractions.
+North Tampa is also home to Busch Gardens, Adventure Island, the Museum of Science and Industry, Big Cat Rescue, and the world-famous Lowry Park Zoo.
 The North Tampa area has some of the nicest communities in the Tampa area.

 List of Things to Do in and around Tampa